ElMehdijebbour/Federated-Learning-LogReg/README.md

 python3 client.py --node-id=1
 ```

-You will see that XGBoost is starting a federated training.
+You will see that Logistic regression is starting a federated training.

 Alternatively, you can use `run.sh` to run the same experiment in a single terminal as follows: